Inner Child

 Dig deeper with Sebastian →

 Your Inner Child is bent at the waist picking up starfish and sea shells.
-The child notices you and waves you over.
-You walk up to the child and the child reaches out and places a starfish in one of your hands.
+The child notices you and waves you over… The child trusts you and giggles softly each time a wave washes up the shore.

 Organization, Adult Children of Alcoholics World Service, The twelve steps of adult children steps workbook, 2007supporting